ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 23: June 27, Saturday
+**Today's Progress**: more work on CreateAircraft.sol, now fully using OZ's ERC721 code, will need several-day overhaul

+**Thoughts**: better to use widely vetted code than reinventing the wheel wherever possible-- will consider the same for AircraftOwnership

 ### Day 22: June 25, Thursday
 **Today's Progress**: revise CreateAircraft.sol, review Moloch code and potential divisibility uses for lexDAO's dripDrop